metio/terraform-provider-k8s/docs/data-sources/keda_sh_scaled_object_v1alpha1_manifest.md

 Optional:

-- `behavior` (Attributes) HorizontalPodAutoscalerBehavior configures the scaling behavior of the targetin both Up and Down directions (scaleUp and scaleDown fields respectively). (see [below for nested schema](#nestedatt--spec--advanced--horizontal_pod_autoscaler_config--behavior))
+- `behavior` (Attributes) HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively). (see [below for nested schema](#nestedatt--spec--advanced--horizontal_pod_autoscaler_config--behavior))
 - `name` (String)

 <a id="nestedatt--spec--advanced--horizontal_pod_autoscaler_config--behavior"></a>